 Read my blog post for Guardian Gardening about how a slower, quieter approach to doing the garden is working for me.

 You spend forever working on a book, especially a walking guide.
 There’s so much to get right.
 The text and maps have to be spot on.
 If not, there’s a chance somebody, somewhere, will go over a cliff (with your book in their pocket, or backpack).
 So, the process of research, writing and, finally, editing

 I’ve recently put the finishing touches to a new walking guide to my home county, Pembrokeshire.
 It will be published next year as my second in a series for award-winning Pocket Mountains.
-The experience of spending a year walking, and photographing, landscapes that I’ve known for a lifetime was quite something.
-It involved some new
+The experience of spending a year walking, and photographing, landscapes that I’ve known for a lifetime was quite something. adhd.
+It involved some

 It was good to get so much insighful reader feedback on my post.
 It makes the writing process feel much more like a conversation, than how it happens in print.
 Join the ‘party’ here.